Colorado Rocky Mountains time

 The Mountain Time Zone: Colorado’s Home

 The zone itself stretches from the Canadian border down to the Mexican border.
-States that predominantly observe MT include Montana, Idaho, Utah, Arizona (though Arizona has a quirky exception for DST), New Mexico, Wyoming, Colorado, and parts of North Dakota, South Dakota, and Nebraska.
+States that observe MT include Montana, Idaho, Utah, Arizona (though Arizona has a specific exception for DST), New Mexico, Wyoming, Colorado, and parts of North Dakota, South Dakota, and Nebraska.
 Being in the Mountain Time Zone means Colorado has a distinct chronological relationship with the rest of the country.

-For those of you in the Eastern Time Zone, remember that when it’s noon in New York, it’s 10 AM in Denver.
+For those in the Eastern Time Zone, remember that when it’s noon in New York, it’s 10 AM in Denver.
 If you’re on the West Coast, when it’s 9 AM in Los Angeles, it’s already 11 AM in Colorado.
 This consistent offset is key for planning.

 Colorado and Daylight Saving Time